Stanley-C-02/bubble-bot/README.md

 # Bubble Bot
-A simple Discord bot made using the Discord4J API.
+A simple Discord bubboBot made using the Discord4J API.

 Gradle is used to manage the Discord4J dependency.